rezavai92/ng-typing-test-app/README.md

 # NgTypingTestApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.

+[Windows only, This app might not work properly in mobile device and macbook]

 **Live Link:** https://ng-typing-test-app.vercel.app/